 - 1. To turn on the radio, press Menu and select Radio.
-On the display are - Channel location number and the name of the radio channel. - Frequency of the radio channel.

-2. If you have already saved radio channels, you can scroll to the channel you would like to listen to, or select a radio channel location 1 to 9 by pressing the corresponding number key.

-When using the headset HDB-4 and HDS-3, press the headset key to scroll to the desired saved radio channel.

-3. When the radio is on, press Options and select Switch off to turn off the radio.
+On the display are - Channel location number and the name of the radio channel if you have saved the channel. - Frequency of the radio channel. - 2.
+If you have already saved radio channels, you can scroll to the channel you would like to listen to, or select a radio channel location 1 to 9 by pressing the corresponding number key. - When using the headset HDB-4 and HDS-3, press the headset key to scroll to the desired saved radio channel. - 3.
+When the radio is on, press Options and select Switch off to turn off the radio.

-Tip: To quickly turn off the radio, press and hold ?.